codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

-Your Promotion Flow now has it's first environment.
+The Promotion Flow has its first environment.

 {% include
 image.html